Corvus4n6/bitcoingraph/README.md

 ```

 ## Example Graph
-The example graph below is a truncated graph showing all Bitcoin addresses that made transactions with address 3L2Uyh1eHpfPyPayqrh5WjfnTzWiG4xPLu with the timestamp, value, and highlight options enabled.
+The example graph below is a truncated graph showing all Bitcoin addresses that made transactions with address 3L2Uyh1eHpfPyPayqrh5WjfnTzWiG4xPLu with all timestamp, value, and highlight options enabled.
 A full (non-truncated) graph generated for this address is significantly larger.

 ![Example graph](example.png)